Knowledge

 Keep on being consistent in maintaining the accuracy of your shooting.

-6. Try paper tuning your bow
+Step 6: Try paper tuning your bow

-You will then analyze the rip that this paper creates and therefore know what to do to do great in the next shot.
+You’ll then analyze the rip that this paper creates and therefore know what to do to do great in the next shot.

 This is another excellent technique that will help you better in your shooting.